viktorvishyn369/PhotoLynk/PRIVACY_POLICY.md

 - No data stored on external servers

 ## Children's Privacy
-PhotoSync does not knowingly collect data from children under 13.
+PhotoLynk does not knowingly collect data from children under 13.
 Since all data is self-hosted, parents have full control over what data is stored.

 ## Changes to This Policy
 We may update this privacy policy from time to time.
 Updates will be posted on our GitHub repository.